jamesjnadeau/addisoncountyfielddays/content/exhibits-handg/4H_Sheep_show.md

 ### CHAMPION RAM

-2. Yearling Ram Class- (limited to youth 12 yrs. of age and older-not to be shown in Fitting and Showmanship.)
-1 yr. of age, but under 2 years.
+*2. Yearling Ram Class- (limited to youth 12 yrs. of age and older-not to be shown in Fitting and Showmanship.)
+1 yr. of age, but under 2 years.*

 3. Senior Ram Class — born on or after September 1, {year} and before January 1, {year}